Royal Exhibition Building & Carlton Gardens

 The draft Plan has been prepared by a Steering Committee appointed by the Minister for Planning.
 The Steering Committee will consider any submissions made before it submits a Plan to the Minister for approval.
 Should you wish to seek the Steering Committee's leave to make a later submission you should contact Heritage Victoria on 8644 8800 or at firstname.lastname@example.org

-More information is available on this Department of Planning and Community Development website.
+More information is available on this Department of Transport, Planning and Local Infrastructure website.

 The draft Management Plan provides information on the World Heritage, National Heritage, State Heritage and Local Heritage values of the Royal Exhibition Building and Carlton Gardens.
 The plan provides detail on the statutory and management framework that is aimed at ensuring those values are protected and conserved.